New and underrated ideas to improve the world. Visit our website: worksinprogress.co

 Founder & editor, worksinprogress.co @stripe.

 I write the newsletter Scientific Discovery.
-I'm also a co-founder & editor of Works in Progress, host of the podcast Hard Drugs, and an advisor to Coefficient Giving.
+I'm a co-founder of Works in Progress, host the podcast Hard Drugs, and advise Coefficient Giving on clinical trial reform.

 I'm the co-founder and editor of worksinprogress.co